 Important Notes

 II.
-When we have Check Information File
+When We Have a Separate Check Information File

-1. Input Tables
+1. Input Tables (Sheet: Original)

 - Check Table: Requires